ajmaurais/scanSelect/README.md

 # scanSelect
-Select specified scans and precursors in from mzML file
+Select specified scans and precursors from a mzML file